RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 ## Issue Management

-PyPackIT establishes a cloud-based development workflow, in which new tasks in the project start by submitting an issue ticket to its ITS, enabling the community to readily propose changes and ensuring that the entire evolution of the software library is properly documented
+PyPackIT establishes a pull-based development workflow, in which new tasks in the project start by submitting an issue ticket to its ITS, enabling the community to readily propose changes and ensuring that the entire evolution of the software library is properly documented